buddhamagnet/cv/employment.md

 ### [THE ECONOMIST](http://www.economist.com) JULY 2012 - PRESENT

 Working with an varied and exciting technology stack (PHP for Drupal and Symfony, Ruby for Puppet, Capistrano, Compass/SASS and an internal Rails application), Varnish, git, memcached, you name it.

 #### PROJECTS

 #### RAILS APPLICATION - ONGOING

 Providing support for a Rails application owned by [Digital News Agency](digitalnewsagency.com) (part of the Economist Group), including advising on upgrading from Rails 2.3.8 to 3 and then 3.1, building a robust test harness around the application and supporting ongoing development.
+Also involved in building a set of tools in Ruby for use by the ops team.

+#### AWS MIGRATION - SHIPPED!

+Instrumental in assisting in the migration of The Economist stack onto Amazon.
+Touched all parts of the migration process, from consulting on migrating our services and packing configurations into Salt, adjusting the deployment process to cater for auto-scaling, normalising HTTP headers across the whole stack through Incapsula, through the Amazon ELBs, Varnish, web servers and applications.

 #### THE JAVASCRIPT CAMPAIGN - ONGOING